MW 3x6 / N38 - neodymium magnet

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
+There are neodymium magnets in every smartphone, for example, in the microphone and speakers.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-So you are aware of why neodymium magnets are so dangerous, see the article titled How dangerous are powerful neodymium magnets?.
+In order to illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.